amfoss/amplace/README.md

 Failure to follow any of the above rules will result in your PR getting disqualified, we have setup a Github action which accepts and rejects PR's automagically.
 You can try out this game at [amplace.amfoss.in](https://amplace.amfoss.in)

 ## 2024 Canvas:
+2603 PRs were made by 200+ participants over the course of 5 days.
 ![image](https://github.com/user-attachments/assets/e3cb0ab1-8a1f-41dc-b629-3b173ea829fc)